8 Best Solid State Amplifiers – Modern Amps for Precision and Versatility

 These amps offer the addition of a sound processing unit, which is similar to what you would find in guitar effects processors.
 These units emulate the tone and response of classic tube amps, providing huge versatility without increasing the price too much.

 It’s a small point, but solid-state amps tend to be much lighter than their tube counterparts, making them easier to transport to and from gigs.
 On that note, they are also less fragile than tube amps, with no glass tubes at risk of smashing should you accidentally knock or drop the amp.

 What to Look for When Shopping for a Solid-State Amp

 While it will depend on your budget and aspirations, there are several things you should look out for when buying a solid-state amp.

-A good, naturally clean channel will also allow added effects to perform at their best, which is crucial if you are using external distortion or effects pedals.
-On that note, if you don’t have the space, money or time to shop for external pedals, a solid-state amp with effects built in will be a great advantage.
+A high-quality clean channel will also allow added effects to perform at their best.
+This is crucial if you are using external distortion or modulation pedals.
+On that note, if you don’t have the space, money or time to shop for external pedals, modern solid-state amps often have effects built in, so you are good to go in most cases.

-As for power and amp style (combo or head), it will depend on what you are using the amp for.
-If you are planning a big gig, a head which allows you to hook up to a cabinet will be your best option for convenience and power.
-If you are just using the amp for playing at home, practice or a studio setting, a combo amp may suit you better for convenience.
+As for power and the style of the amp (i.e. either a combo or head), it will depend on what you are using the amp for.
+If you are planning a big gig, a head that allows you to hook up to a cabinet will be your best option for convenience and power.
+If you are just using the amp for playing at home, practice or a studio setting, a good combo amp may suit you better for convenience.